awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Improved handling of batch reads during vacuum, table scans, and index scans\.
 This results in greater throughput and lower CPU consumption\.

-1. Fixed a bug whereby a read node may crash during the replay of a PostgreSQL `SLRU`\-truncate operation\.
+1. Fixed a bug whereby a read node might crash during the replay of a PostgreSQL `SLRU`\-truncate operation\.

-1. Fixed a bug where in rare cases, database writes may stall following an error returned by one of the six copies of an Aurora log record\.
+1. Fixed a bug where in rare cases, database writes might stall following an error returned by one of the six copies of an Aurora log record\.

-1. Fixed a bug related to logical replication where an individual transaction larger than 1 Gb in size may result in an engine crash\.
+1. Fixed a bug related to logical replication where an individual transaction larger than 1 GB in size might result in an engine crash\.

 1. Fixed a memory leak on read nodes when cluster cache management is enabled\.

-1. Fixed a bug whereby importing an RDS PostgreSQL snapshot may hang if the source snapshot contains a large number of unlogged relations\.
+1. Fixed a bug whereby importing an RDS PostgreSQL snapshot might hang if the source snapshot contains a large number of unlogged relations\.

-1. Fixed a bug whereby the Aurora storage daemon may crash under heavy I/O load\.
+1. Fixed a bug whereby the Aurora storage daemon might crash under heavy I/O load\.

-1. Fixed a bug related to `hot_standby_feedback` for read nodes whereby the read node may report the wrong transaction id epoch to the write node\.
+1. Fixed a bug related to `hot_standby_feedback` for read nodes whereby the read node might report the wrong transaction id epoch to the write node\.
 This can cause the write node to ignore the `hot_standby_feedback` and invalidate snapshots on the read node\.

 1. Fixed a bug whereby storage errors that occur during `CREATE DATABASE` statements are not properly handled\.
 The bug would leave the resulting database inaccessible\.
 The correct behavior is to fail the database creation and return the appropriate error to the user\.